matomo-org/developer-documentation/docs/generated/master/Piwik/Http.md

     - `$byteRange`
     - `$getExtendedInfo`
     - `$httpMethod`
 - _Returns:_ If `$destinationPath` is not specified the HTTP response is returned on success. `false` is returned on failure.
-If `$getExtendedInfo` is `true` and `$destinationPath` is not specified an array with the following information is returned on success: - status =&gt; the HTTP status code - headers =&gt; the HTTP headers - data =&gt; the HTTP response data `false` is still returned on failure.
+If `$getExtendedInfo` is `true` and `$destinationPath` is not specified an array with the following information is returned on success: - status => the HTTP status code - headers => the HTTP headers - data => the HTTP response data `false` is still returned on failure.
     - `bool`
     - `string`
 - It throws one of the following exceptions: